 What is the Allegory of the Cave?

-But now, for some reason, you have been released from the cave for the first time ever, exposing you to things like the sunlight and nature.
-Since your eyes are accustomed to the dark, they will hurt initially before they adjust to the sun.
+But now, assume that for some reason, you have been released and can see around the cave, even leaving it eventually, exposing you to things like the sunlight and nature.

 What Does This Allegory Have to do With the Film?